-Note: Transfer credits will be evaluated on a course-by-course basis.
+Note: Open only to Social Work majors.
+Transfer credits will be evaluated on a course-by-course basis.
 No academic credit will be granted for social work courses taken in programs which are not accredited by the Council on Social Work Education.
 No academic credit will be granted, in whole or in part, for life experience or work experience.
 Students must achieve a grade of "C" or above in all social work core foundational courses.
 If not, the student must repeat the course until the standard has been achieved.